Frequently Asked Questions

 This position must be a permanent, ongoing position (not a contract with a fixed end date).

-The applicant cannot have held such a position for more than five years (60 months) by the date that full applications are due.
+The applicant cannot have held such a position for more than five years (60 months) by the date that preliminary applications are due.

 How do I find out if my proposed research is relevant to HEI?